 In the case of unemployment claimants and other individuals seeking access to their confidential information, the individual’s SSN, a copy of the individual’s state- or government-issued photo ID (for identification verification purposes), and the individual’s signature

-Boards must be aware that charges may apply to a request for records.
+Charges may apply to a request for records.

 Except for information that is confidential by law or is defined in state statute as not being “public information” for purposes of the Public Information Act—including claimant information, employer tax information, identifying information of job seekers and employers in the job-matching systems, and student records—nearly all recorded information maintained by TWC is subject to disclosure under the Public Information Act.
 TWC is required to respond to any written request as promptly as possible—but no later than 10 business days after the date the information is requested—with the following: